Seaweed's Potential for Aotearoa New Zealand

 Team member check on the progress of juvenile seaweed plantations

-A prosperous seaweed sector could provide meaningful economic, environmental, social and cultural benefits to local communities, along with broader impacts nationally.
+A prosperous seaweed sector provides meaningful economic, environmental, social and cultural benefits to local communities, along with broader impacts nationally.

-Our oceans hold vast potential for sustainable innovation, and seaweed is one of the most promising solutions.
-By responsibly cultivating and utilising seaweed, we can create a future that supports our needs while protecting the environment.
-Seaweed is more than a resource—it’s a pathway to a cleaner, greener world.
+Our oceans hold vast potential for sustainable innovation, and seaweed is among the most promising solution.
+By responsibly cultivating and utilising seaweed, we are creating a future that supports our needs while protecting the environment.

 Rich in vitamins, minerals, and antioxidants, seaweed is valued as both a nourishing food and a powerful ingredient in health and skincare.
 Its unique nutritional profile makes it ideal for supporting wellness, and it has been incorporated into products aimed at enhancing overall health and vitality, all with a minimal environmental footprint.